 - Gratuitous Latin: The name of the game's one song is La Libellula note .

 - Funny Afro: The bear may randomly don this in some levels.
+It looks like it might also be a fuzzy black snow hat or ushanka.

 - Made of Iron: The bear, in spades: he can handle bee stings, badger attacks and his equally invincible car rolling around with not even a wince of pain or any hint of a lasting effect (though his hand shakes from bee stings anyway).